marcosotomac/MinesweeperGame/README.md

-Here's a sample README for your repository:

----

 # MinesweeperGame

 This is a C++ implementation of the classic **Minesweeper** game, designed as a project for a programming course.
 The game is a puzzle where players aim to clear a grid of cells without triggering any hidden mines.